mantidproject/mantid/dev-docs/source/VSCode.rst

 ==================
 - Run VSCode
 - Click File->Open Folder
-- Navigate to your clone of the Mantid Repo and select it
+- Navigate to your Mantid source directory and select it
-- Install the required extensions
+- Install the required extensions (see below)
 - For code editing you are good to go!

 Extensions